tomaka/redshirt/README.md

 Experiment to build some kind of operating-system-like environment where executables are all in WASM and are loaded from some IPFS-like decentralized network.

+I'm frequently telling people what my vision of an operating system would be.
+Now I've started building it.

 # General idea

 - This is an operating-system-like environment, but it could be seen as similar to a web browser